readmeio/rdme/README.md

 ### Authentication

-For usage in CI environments (GitHub Actions, CircleCI, Travis CI, etc.) or if you're working with multiple ReadMe projects, we recommend providing a project API key via the `--key` option (instead of the configuration file authentication described below).

 For local CLI usage with a single project, you can authenticate `rdme` to your ReadMe project using `rdme login`.
 Once you follow the prompts and are successfully authenticated, your API key will be saved to a local configuration file (`~/.config/configstore/rdme-production.json`) and you won't have to provide the `--key` option to commands that require it.

+For usage in CI environments (GitHub Actions, CircleCI, Travis CI, etc.) or if you're working with multiple ReadMe projects, we recommend providing a project API key via the `--key` option (instead of the configuration file authentication described above).

 `rdme whoami` is also available to you to determine who is logged in, and to what project.
 You can clear your stored credentials with `rdme logout`.

-## Usage

-If you wish to get more information about any command within `rdme`, you can execute `rdme help <command>` or `rdme <command> --help`.
-You an also execute `rdme help` to see a global list of commands that `rdme` offers.

-### Common `rdme` Options

-- `--key <string>`: The API key associated with your ReadMe project.
-Note that most of the commands below require API key authentication, even though the `--key` flag is omitted from the examples.
-See the [Authentication](#authentication) section above for more information.
-- `--version <string>`: Your project version.
-See [our docs](https://docs.readme.com/docs/versions) for more information.

-### GitHub Actions
+## GitHub Actions Configuration

 > **Note**
 > For a full GitHub Workflow file example and additional information on GitHub Actions usage, check out [our docs](https://docs.readme.com/docs/rdme#github-actions-usage).